 If you’re a little rusty about what the heck a megapixel is or how many of them you need, this article at Digital Photo Secrets is a pretty good refresher.

 Step 1.
 Choose Your Camera

 If you read the Digital Photo Secrets article then you already know that you’re going to want at least a 6-megapixel camera.
-For reference, both the iPhone 5 and 6 have an 8MP camera and the 2016 Samsung Galaxy camera delivers 16MP.
-Both of these two phones (and many of the others on the market) have cameras with more than enough resolution for your product photos.
+For reference, both the iPhone XS and Samsung S10 have 12MP cameras.
+These phones (and many of the others on the market) have cameras with more than enough resolution for your product photos.

 Step 2.
 Set Up Your “Studio”

 Use a sheet, roll of paper, or poster board as your backdrop.
 Arrange your backdrop of choice into a sweep.
 A sweep is a seamless background.
 This isn’t totally necessary though.
 There are plenty of good product photos with backgrounds in them.
 These images are taken in situ.
 That means the product is shown in context.

 Consider that a level two type of product photography since it involves a whole new set of concerns like lighting and background arrangement.
 I can turn out pretty nice like the product pages at Native Union.
 We can dodge those for now by using a sweep and photographing all our products in front of a consistent background.
 This will make any digital post-processing work much easier.

 The image shows a paper sweep.
 This could just as easily be a sheet or poster board.
 Pixelz.com shows a slightly varied approach in this next image.
 They add a piece of foam board to reflect light back.
 This reduces the shadows on the side away from the light source.